 Silicone does not grab liquids

-A color-coded set makes designating pastry brushes for various tasks easy with no danger of cross contamination.
-The set of four is heat resistant up to 446 degrees Fahrenheit, comes with a convenient drawstring bag for storage, and is crafted from FDA-approved and BPA-free silicone.
+A color-coded set makes designating pastry brushes for various tasks easy with no danger of cross-contamination.
+The set of four is heat resistant up to 446 degrees Fahrenheit, comes with a convenient drawstring bag for storage and is crafted from FDA-approved silicone.

 The advantage of silicone is the bristles do not break or shed, a common complaint with natural bristles.
 They're also versatile.
 They easily segue to barbecue basting brushes, too—the essential tool used to spread glaze on roasting turkeys and layer thick marinades.